EOEPCA/deployment-guide/docs/eoepca/openeo-aggregator.md

 The openEO Aggregator is a software component to group multiple openEO back-ends together into a unified, federated openEO processing platform.

+For more details on the design and configuration, please read the [dedicated documentation](https://open-eo.github.io/openeo-aggregator/).

 ## Helm chart

 A Chart can be found at the [openeo-geotrellis-kubernetes](https://github.com/Open-EO/openeo-geotrellis-kubernetes/tree/master/kubernetes/charts/openeo-aggregator) repo.